There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Holt (Colin Farrell) used to be the star of a traveling circus.
-He rode horses in amazing stunts, but his life has greatly changed since then.
+He rode horses and performed amazing stunts, but his life has greatly changed since then.
 He has gone to war, lost his left arm, lost his wife, and has come back to find that the traveling circus is in trouble.
-Fortunately, Holt still has his son and daughter but, without its star, the circus has been struggling to make ends meet.
-However, the great Max Medici (Danny DeVito) has made an investment that is about to pay off, big time.
+Holt still has his son and daughter, but without its star, the circus has been struggling to make ends meet.
+Fortunately, the great Max Medici (Danny DeVito) has made an investment that is about to pay off, big time.

 He has purchased an east Asian elephant that is about to give birth.
 Unfortunately, when the baby elephant is born, they quickly learn that it has quite the birth defect.
 It has massive ears, far too massive for an elephant of its size, and so the baby quickly becomes known by the locals as "Dumbo".
 Max Medici feels that he has been ripped off, but Holt's children learn something about Dumbo that could change all of their lives forever.

 I was curious to see what the filmmakers would do with this story, because the original Dumbo from 1941 was a pretty short movie with a fairly simple plot, so the filmmakers definitely needed to add something here.
 Additionally, Dumbo did not fly until almost the end of the story in the original movie.
 Fortunately, the filmmakers improved on this story by adding more characters and fleshing out their backstories.
 The filmmakers also adjusted the story so that we got to see Dumbo flying around much earlier.
 I enjoyed seeing this new version of this classic story, but I really just liked the character of Dumbo.